 - Bernese Mountain Dogs

-Mastitis is an infection of the mammary glands – particularly the milk ducts – of your dog that can lead to swelling.
-Typically, this condition occurs in dogs that are actually pregnant, while they are going through the physical changes of the pregnancy.
+Next potential cause is mastitis which is an infection of the mammary glands, particularly the milk ducts, leading to swelling.
+Typically, this condition occurs in dogs that are actually pregnant while they are going through the physical changes of pregnancy.

-However, in rare cases Mastitis can happen without a pregnancy, it can lead to a swelling of the mammary glands.
-This swelling can fool your dog that she’s pregnant, in turn triggering a lot of other symptoms of a phantom pregnancy.
+In rare cases, mastitis can happen without a pregnancy, and it can lead to a swelling of the mammary glands.
+This swelling can fool your pup that she’s pregnant, in turn triggering a lot of other symptoms of a phantom pregnancy.

 Mastitis is an annoying condition which can have problematic results if left untreated.
 This is why you should always pay close attention to your dog’s general health, with or without signs of a pregnancy.

-As with the mastitis, a cancer of the mammary glands can lead to a swelling and cause false pregnancy in dogs.
-Of course, breast cancer is a much more worrisome condition than mastitis or a simple false pregnancy in dogs, which is all the more reason to take your dog to a veterinarian immediately if you notice any inflammation or lumps near the mammary glands.
+As with the mastitis, cancer of the mammary glands can lead to a swelling and cause false pregnancy in dogs.
+Of course, dog breast cancer is a much more worrisome condition than mastitis or a simple false pregnancy in dogs, which is all the more reason to take your pooch to a veterinarian immediately if you notice any inflammation or lumps near the mammary glands.

 A uterus infection, an organ swelling, or fluid accumulation can all lead to abdominal enlargement.
 This is one of the main physical symptoms of a pregnancy or of a false pregnancy in dogs.
-As above, this can trick your dog into thinking that she is pregnant and lead to a lot of other symptoms if you don't seek veterinary help immediately.
+As above, this can trick your female dog into thinking that she is pregnant and lead to other symptoms if you don't seek veterinary help immediately.

-At first, they will likely ask for a detailed report of all the behavioral symptoms that your dog has been displaying, as well as of what has happen during her heat.
-To help your vet as best as you can, make sure to be prepared to answer these questions.
+What will your vet do to diagnose a false pregnancy in dogs if the symptoms are so convincing?
+At first, they will likely ask for a detailed report of all the behavioral symptoms that your dog has been displaying, as well as of what has happened during her heat.
+To help your vet, be prepared to answer these questions.

-Once this is done, however, your vet will also likely perform a series of physical tests including:
+Once this is done your vet will also likely perform a series of physical tests, including: